mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Window
 ~~~~~~~~~~
-RDF Editor Overview
+Instance Editor Overview
-    The overview of the RDF editor is shown in the dialog.
-When the users drag a red rectangle, part of the RDF graph in the red rectangle are shown in the RDF editor.
+    The overview of the Instance Editor is shown in the dialog.
+When the users drag a red rectangle, part of the RDF graph in the red rectangle are shown in the Instance Editor.
 The users can change the size of the red rectangle by dragging the right down part.
 It is enabled to expand and reduce the editor.
 Class Editor Overview
     The overview of the Class editor is shown in the dialog.
-The functions of the dialog is as same as RDF Editor Overview.
+The functions of the dialog is as same as Instance Editor Overview.
 Property Editor Overview
     The overview of the Property editor is shown in the dialog.
-The functions of the dialog is as same as RDF Editor Overview.
+The functions of the dialog is as same as Instance Editor Overview.
 Attribute Dialog
     Show Attribute Dialog to the front.
 Namespace Table
     Show Namespace Table to the front.
 Deploy Windows (C,P,R)
-    Show the RDF editor, the Property editor, and the Class editor.
+    Show the Instance Editor, the Property editor, and the Class editor.
 Deploy Windows (C,R)
-    Show the Class editor and the RDF editor.
+    Show the Class editor and the Instance Editor.
 Deploy Windows (P,R)
-    Show the Property editor and the RDF editor.
+    Show the Property editor and the Instance Editor.

 Tool
 ~~~~~~~~~~~~~~~~~~~~~